Skip to content

 Wednesday 19th November

-Gerald is the Diocesan Racial Justice Eduction Adviser.
-Gerald has produced and delivered training around diversity and inclusion and unconscious bias as well as being involved in the development of the national church’s anti-racist training modules.
-All the work Gerald is doing is informed by the recommendations of From Lament to Action, the report of the Archbishops’ Anti-Racism Taskforce and is aimed at tacking racism in all its forms within the church.
+Gerald Fox is Diocesan Racial Justice Education Adviser.
+He has developed and delivered training on diversity, inclusion, and unconscious bias, and has contributed to the national church’s anti-racist training modules.
+His work is shaped by the recommendations of From Lament to Action, the report of the Archbishops’ Anti-Racism Taskforce, and is focused on tackling racism in all its forms within the Church.

 • What is racism?